ryanoglesby08/lazy-doc/README.md

 ## DSL Options

-1. Basic usage. `access :name` will look for a property called 'name' at the top level of the embedded document.
+1. Basic usage. `access`: `access :name` will look for a property called 'name' at the top level of the embedded document.
-2. Basic usage with multiple attributes. `access :name, :phone, :address` will look for all three properties. *This option does not currently support using any options.*
+2. `access :name, :phone, :address` will look for all three properties. *This option does not currently support using any options.*
-2. `via`: `access :job, via: [:profile, :occupation]` will look for a property called 'job' by parsing through 'profile' -> 'occupation'.
+3. `via`: `access :job, via: [:profile, :occupation]` will look for a property called 'job' by parsing through 'profile' -> 'occupation'.
+4. `default`: `access :currency, default: 'USD'` will use the default value of 'USD' if the currency attribute is set to an empty value (empty? or nil?)
-3. `finally`: `access :initials, finally: lambda { |initials| initials.upcase }` will call the supplied block, passing in 'initials,' and will return the result of that block.
+5. `finally`: `access :initials, finally: lambda { |initials| initials.upcase }` will call the supplied block, passing in 'initials,' and will return the result of that block.
-4. `as`: `access :profile, as: Profile` will pass the sub-document found at 'profile' into a new 'Profile' object, and will return the newly constructed Profile object.
+6. `as`: `access :profile, as: Profile` will pass the sub-document found at 'profile' into a new 'Profile' object, and will return the newly constructed Profile object.
 This is great for constructing nested LazyDoc relationships.
+7. `extract`: `access :customers, extract: :name` will make the assumption that the attribute 'customers' will be an array of objects and will extract the 'name' property from each object and return an array of 'names' (This would be the equivalent of the Enumerable#map method)

 ## Example Usage